GILBERT SIGNAL ENGINEERING

 5. Very's night system.

-numerals and conventional signals, but the principle
+numerals and conventional signals, but the principle of the code

-code

 always remains the same.
-The changes will be explained from
+The changes will be explained from time

 to time as you become familiar with the systems.

-readily see the importance of knowing this code before any
+You can readily see the importance of knowing this code before

-study the alphabet.
+First study the alphabet.
 A good plan that will help you

 to memorize it will be to write over and over again the

-characters on paper,

-which you can get another boy to test
+characters on paper, after which you can get another boy to test

 each number.
 Remember numbers are always represented by five

 dots, dashes, or a combination of both.
 Number one is made with